ineesalmeida/ineesalmeida/README.md

 </div> -->

 <p align="center">
+  <samp>I'm currently working as a <a href="https://launchpad.net/">Launchpad</a> developer at Canonical.

-  <samp>I am a full-stack Software Engineer with a Master's in Biomedical Engineering.
+    I am a full-stack Software Engineer with a Master's in Biomedical Engineering.
     </br>
     My latest project is <a href="https://beersandboomerangs.com/">Beers and Boomerangs</a> - A VR chaotic cooking game where kangaroos try to steel your beer.
 Silly?
 Yes.
 Also a lot of fun to develop!
   </samp>